 Berlin is a city that has always drawn people who see the world differently, a magnet for creatives and visionaries.
 Across the city, no stone is left unturned.
 Underused mall parkades become beer gardens; public bathhouses become boutique hotels; wartime bunkers become art galleries; airport runways become picnicking and kite-surfing spots.
 Restaurants are tucked into dark alleys, behind unassuming doors and within inner courtyards.
 Over the course of this carefully curated tour, we’ll visit sites that longtime residents may never have laid eyes on—and of course, enjoy plenty of delicious food and drink along the way.
 Skirting the city’s traditional tourist sites in favor of its hidden wonders, immerse yourself in a lesser-known Berlin.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $490.
+Due to the layout of the hotel we'll be staying at, twin rooms are not available.
+Solo travelers can have their own private room for a supplemental cost of $540.
 After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should be comfortable walking between four and five miles over the course of any given day, and spending significant time outdoors.
 All transportation will be by foot or by public transit.